 Learn how MAKO Design + Invent is still producing prototypes in accordance with new COVID-19 safety measures here!

-If you have a great new invention and you’d like to learn more about this process, get in touch with MAKO here and visit our website to find out more.
-Feel free to give us a call at 1-888-MAKO, and we can set you up on a call with our product analyst!
+If you have a great new invention idea and you’d like to learn more about this process, get in touch with MAKO today and visit our website to find out more.
+Or feel free to give us a call at 1-888-806-MAKO, and we can set you up on a call with our product analyst!